-The Scheduling Coordinator whose request for a long-term is being accommodated through a project approved in the CAISO’s comprehensive annual Transmission Plan will execute a Long-Term Wheeling Through Service Agreement under Appendix KK of the CAISO Tariff.
-The Scheduling Coordinator will pay the applicable Wheeling Access Charge on a monthly basis for the entire term of the long-term priority for Wheeling Throughs on a minimum six (6)-day-by-sixteen (16)-hour basis for all applicable days and hours during the month regardless of the Scheduling Coordinator’s actual scheduled Priority Wheeling Through transactions during that periodThe CAISO will credit any monthly payment obligation for Wheeling Access Charges by an OBAALSE for a monthly Wheeling Through Priority obtained under Section 23.4, toward the OBAALSE’s prepayment obligation in this section 36.9.2.1.
+The Scheduling Coordinator whose request for a long-term Wheeling Through Priority is being accommodated through a project approved in the CAISO’s comprehensive annual Transmission Plan will execute a Long-Term Wheeling Through Service Agreement under Appendix KK of the CAISO Tariff.
+The Scheduling Coordinator will pay the applicable Wheeling Access Charge on a monthly basis for the entire term of the long-term priority for Wheeling Throughs on a minimum six (6)-day-by-sixteen (16)-hour basis for all applicable days and hours during the month regardless of the Scheduling Coordinator’s actual scheduled Priority Wheeling Through transactions during that period, provided the Scheduling Coordinator may pay to have additional days and/or hours added to its long-term Wheeling Through Priority.
+The long-term Wheeling Through Priority will apply only for the hours and days for which the Scheduling Coordinator has paid to the extent a Scheduling Coordinator with a long-term Wheeling Through Priority schedules a Wheeling through transaction in excess of its long-term wheeling through Priority quantity outside of the hours associated with its Wheeling Through Priority, such volumes are not covered by the Wheeling Through Priority and will be separately charged at the applicable Wheeling Access Charge based on the amount of scheduled Energy delivered.

+The CAISO will credit any monthly payment obligation for Wheeling Access Charges by an OBAALSE for a monthly Wheeling Through Priority obtained under Section 23.4 of the CAISO Tariff, toward the OBAALSE’s prepayment obligation in this section 36.9.2.1 of the CAISO Tariff.
 Such OBAALSE must prepay the difference in accordance with the applicable prepayment timeline herein.
 Any applicable credit check would be done based on the full value owed, including both the prepayment amount and the amount to be credited.
 If the term of the long-term priority for Wheeling Throughs is five years or more, the rollover right provisions in Section 23.6 of the CAISO tariff will apply.

 Capacity of new transmission facilities approved in the comprehensive annual Transmission Plan not set aside to accommodate requests for a long-term priority for Wheeling Throughs will be set aside for Native Load for the first two years of operation, after which the provisions of Appendix L, Section L.1.3.3 would apply.